leaf-ai/studio-go-runner/docs/app-note/numpy-blas.md

 Python libraries that wish to exploit parallel computation have been created and adopted by many disciplines in computer science, including machine learning frameworks.

 The common approach uses a C API to interface with Python clients.
-For TensorFlow a computation graph is sent to the API that expresses what the author of the application the dataflow execution to performi, [TensorFlow Architecture](https://github.com/tensorflow/docs/blob/master/site/en/r1/guide/extend/architecture.md).
-On GPU platforms this can result in both sequential or parallel execution depending on the experimenters use of a global computer stream, or the use of multi-streaming.
+For TensorFlow a computation graph is sent to the C API that expresses what the author of the application the dataflow execution to perform, for more details see [TensorFlow Architecture](https://github.com/tensorflow/docs/blob/master/site/en/r1/guide/extend/architecture.md).
+On GPU platforms this can result in both sequential or parallel execution depending on the experimenters use of a global compute stream, or the use of multi-streaming.

 Key here is that the experimenter has to choose the model to be used for compute.
 For TensorFlow this is a well trodden path however for other Python libraries and frameworks this is often hard to implement.